lockepatton/sonipy/paper/paper.md

 # Introduction

 `Sonipy` moves beyond visual analyses by sonifying scatter-plot data, producing audio files that depict variations in y as perceptually uniform changes in pitch.
 Short tones - called blips - are sounded in time at intervals corresponding to x values.
-We built this code to open up science to participants who are visually impaired, creating scientifically useful and distinguishable sonifications of scatterplot data.
+We built this code to open up science to participants who are visually impaired, creating scientifically useful and distinguishable sonifications of scatter-plot data.

 ![Example sonification case: an exploding star's change in brightness is plotted against time.
 Each data point corresponds to a tone blip at a frequency specified by its y value and a time specified by its x value.
 As the sound file plays, it scans the plot left to right, with the brightest moments of the exploding star reaching pitches of 3 times middle C on the piano and the tail of the cooling supernovae remnant dropping into lower audible pitches.](./images/Picture1-nobkgd.png)